Adriaen Pietersz Crabeth

-Adriaen Pietersz Crabeth (1510 —1553) was a Dutch Renaissance glass painter.
+Adriaen Pietersz Crabeth (1510 —1553) was a Renaissance glass painter from the Habsburg Netherlands.

 Life

 Crabeth was born in Gouda.
-According to Karel van Mander he had been the pupil of the glass painter Jan Swart van Groningen.
+According to Karel van Mander, he had been the pupil of the glass painter Jan Swart van Groningen.
 He took his name from his father "Krepel Pieter" (English: "Cripple Peter"), and though he was a good student who quickly outshone his master, he died young in Autun after being there a short while during a tour of France.

 According to the RKD he was the son of Pieter Dirksz Crabeth, and the brother of the Gouda glass painters Wouter and Dirk Crabeth.
 He became a pupil of Jan Swart of Groningen, but died relatively young, at Autun.